blakeembrey/writing/src/articles/2013/07/improve-dev-tools-console-workflow/index.md

 Somewhat less used, but Chrome also provides a `keys` function - which maps to `Object.keys` - and a `values` function, which is the polar opposite of keys.

-And if at some point you just feel like a chump using your mouse and clicking to clear the console, it'll probably be welcome news that there is even a `clear` function that can do it for you.
+And if at some point you just feel like a chump using your mouse and clicking to clear the console, it'll be welcome news that there is even a `clear` function that can do it for you (and `Ctrl + L` keyboard shortcut!).
 And remember, you can always persist the console over page reloads by right clicking and selecting "Preserve Log upon Navigation".